makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

 Currently, the macro doesn't edit the icinga.cfg file in order to add the directory in the list of "cfg_dir" You should think to make a coherent configuration.

+..
+Call the macro automatically
+.. ----------------------------
+..
+I have no idea.
+..
+Perhaps with a runner on the icinga host. but we must gvie it all configuration of all hosts
+.. or
+.. with a returner.
+The minions return to salt-master the state of services and salt-master generates a sls for icinga.